TusharAswal/React-Questions/README.md

 This time a value is passed to the generator function */ console.log(gen.next('Value for first yield').value);
 ```
+### Increase performance in RN
+- Use FlatList or SectionList for Long Lists
+- Memoization Using React.memo, useMemo, and useCallback
+- Avoid Inline Functions and Objects in JSX
+- Optimize Images using react-native-fast-image
+- Use InteractionManager for Heavy Tasks
+- Use Lazy Loading and Code Splitting
+- Use Hermes Engine
 ---

 This README consolidates foundational and advanced JavaScript and React concepts for developers.